ArduPilot/ardupilot_wiki/common/source/docs/common-ads-b-receiver.rst

 Note: there are equivalent "Warn" parameters (i.e. AVD_W_DIST_XY) that can be used to adjust when warnings to the pilot will appear on the ground station.

+In ArduPilot firmware versions 4.0 and later, the entry into this mode can be enabled or disabled via an RC channel switch by setting the channel's RCx_OPTION = 38 (ADSB Avoidance En).
+If the RC PWM is >1800us, then entry into this mode is enabled if a threat presents.

 .. warning::

    The avoidance features are still under development and should be used with caution.
 They may not yet be useful for real-life manned vehicle avoidance.

    ..  youtube:: quomxCIPP74
     :width: 100%

 Older version of ADS-B based avoidance in Plane-3.5
 ===================================================